-Burger King robbery homicide occurred at a restaurant in Lindenhurst, Illinois in December 2006.
+Burger King robbery-homicide occurred at a restaurant in Lindenhurst, Illinois in December 2006.
 I learned from the police investigation that the manager was found strangled on the floor in a pool of blood next to an empty safe.

-Apparently, this 45-year old female victim was scheduled to open the Burger King restaurant alone at 4 am to prepare the daily bank deposit and take inventory.
+Apparently, this 45-year-old female victim was scheduled to open the Burger King restaurant alone at 4 am to prepare the daily bank deposit and take inventory.

-The deceased manager was discovered at 5:15 am by another Burger King employee who arrived to work.
+The deceased manager was discovered at 5:15 am by another Burger King employee who arrived at work.
 Homicide investigators found the back door to the restaurant locked, but the burglar alarm system turned off.
 The police are investigating.

 This same manager had been the victim of another armed robbery at a Burger King restaurant in the nearby City of Antioch nine months earlier where she was also forced to open the safe.

 My first impression was that this manager was accosted at the point of entry when she arrived alone in the dark.
 The fast-food industry has known since the 1970s that armed robbery risk is greatest during the opening and closing routine.

 The industry also realizes that giving restaurant managers keys to the restaurant and immediate access to the safe makes them vulnerable as a target for armed robbers and workplace violence.

 My second impression was that this robbery-homicide might be an inside job carried out by a current or former employee.

 The fast-food industry has known for years that a certain percentage of their reported armed robberies are perpetrated by people employed within these restaurant chains.